On average, you can expect to pay $600 to $2,300 for a new casement window.

 A key component of any window is its glass—and the right glass, optimized for Long Island’s unique climate, can help reduce the heating and cooling costs by slowing thermal transfer.

 Energy-efficient dual-pane or triple-pane glass options with argon gas between window panes help slow the transfer of heat, keeping your home more comfortable year-round—through the heat of the summer and the cold of the winter.
-Insulating foam inside the frame is also available for increased energy efficiency.
+An insulating foam inside the frame is also available for increased energy efficiency.

 You likely won’t need to look much further than the window’s glass to determine the unit’s efficiency, as all windows in the Energy Star program will have a sticker on them with a rating from the National Fenestration Rating Council.